thephpleague/csv/docs/9.0/writer/index.md

 The `League\Csv\Writer` class extends the general connections [capabilities](/9.0/connections/) to create or update a CSV document.

 <p class="message-warning">When inserting records into a CSV document using <code>League\Csv\Writer</code>, first insert all the data that need to be inserted before starting manipulating the CSV.
-If you manipulate your CSV document before insertion, you may change the file cursor position and/or erased your data.</p>
+If you manipulate your CSV document before insertion, you may change the file cursor position and erase your data.</p>

 ## Inserting records